vctr7/Web_Crawling/README.md

 ## Goals

-- Aggregate movie and book summaries(overviews) for recommendation system.
+- Clipping movie and book summaries(overviews) for recommendation system.

 - Extract text data from html and delete an unnecessary characters for NLP(natural language process).